- Five engines originally available to choose from

 - Audi Drive Select to flick between drive modes

-There’s a pair of diesel engines and two petrol engines to pick from on the A5 Cabriolet, with a further high-performance V6 petrol in the S5 Cabriolet.
+At launch in 2017, there was a choice of two diesel engines and two petrol engines to pick from on the A5 Cabriolet, with a further high-performance V6 petrol in the S5 Cabriolet.

-Two diesel engines are available in the A5 Cabriolet, which can be found elsewhere in the Audi range.
-There’s a 2.0-litre TDI with 190hp and a generous 400Nm of torque.
-It comes exclusively with a seven-speed automatic S tronic gearbox.
+Two diesel engines were available in the A5 Cabriolet, which can be found elsewhere in the Audi range.
+There’s a 2.0-litre TDI with 190hp (later rebadged to 40 TDI) and a generous 400Nm of torque.
+This comes exclusively with a seven-speed S Tronic automatic gearbox.

 This engine is capable of powering the A5 from 0-62mph in 8.3 seconds and onto a top speed of 145mph, but if you opt for this engine with Quattro all-wheel drive, the 0-62mph sprint drops to 7.8 seconds.